sumner0620/career-swipe/README.md

 The basic function of this app will be a Tinder for jobs.
 It seeks to solve the issue of seeing the same jobs multiple times.
 During the job seeking process, we tend to look at tens, if not hundreds of jobs, and they can start to run together over time.
 CareerSwipe tries to eliminate that pain point, by "saving" jobs we like for future use, and "rejecting" jobs we've seen and don't like or don't want to see again.

 ## ** NOTE: THIS APP IS NOT YET FINISHED AND IS BEING KEPT HERE FOR BACKUP PURPOSES.
-FEEL FREE TO BROWSE THE CODE, BUT DO NOT CLONE OR REFER TO FOR ANY THING. **
+FEEL FREE TO BROWSE THE CODE, BUT DO NOT CLONE OR REFER TO FOR ANYTHING. **